-**The April and August 2021 workshops will be conducted virtually with live instruction.
+**The August 2021 workshop will be conducted virtually with live instruction.

 CIMA certification is beneficial for experienced financial professionals from a variety of backgrounds and business models, including financial advisors, investment consultants, analysts, wealth management professionals, national and regional broker-dealer representatives, and bank/trust employees.
 The Booth program is open to CIMA candidates in good standing.

 Investments & Wealth Institute helps eligible individuals who are passionate about growing their career through advanced education.
 To learn more, please visit the Investments & Wealth Institute website.

 John C. Heaton studies asset pricing, portfolio allocation, and time-series econometrics.
 He first became drawn to this area because he was "intrigued by the idea of understanding economic phenomena both to guide policy and to help people make better decisions."
 His research in these areas has earned him numerous fellowships, including an Alfred P. Sloan Research Fellowship from 1993 to 1995, and a National Science Foundation Fellowship from 1993 to 1998.